sidecartridge/sidecart-site-dev-docs/sidecartridge-multidevice/userguide_v2.md

 In **Manager mode**, the Booster app will automatically connect to your configured WiFi network and will automatically connect to the public repository of microfirmware apps, displaying them in the web interface.
 The web interface is accessible from any computer or mobile device connected to the same WiFi network as the Booster app.

-If Wi-Fi negotiations fail, Booster v2.1.0 falls back to an offline-safe Manager: the Atari ST terminal remains active so you can still boot the microfirmwares that are already downloaded.
+Starting with Booster v2.1.0, if Wi-Fi negotiations fail the Manager falls back to an offline-safe mode: the Atari ST terminal remains active so you can still boot the microfirmwares that are already downloaded.
 Press `ESC` on the terminal to enter the apps workflow, or hold any `SHIFT` key to keep booting from GEMDOS without touching the web UI.

 If your DHCP network supports a DNS with `.local` domains, you can access the web interface using `http://sidecart.local`.
 Otherwise, use the IP address assigned by your DHCP server and visible on your computer screen.